 Purchasing or Accessing Your Flood Insurance

-Home and business owners who do not have flood insurance should contact their insurance agent to find out more about obtaining flood insurance or visit the FloodSmart website.
-The flood insurance is provided by NFIP.
+Home and business owners who do not have flood insurance should contact their insurance agent to find out more about obtaining NFIP issued flood insurance or visit the FloodSmart website.

 Accessing your policy for flood damages is done through your agent and does not require a local jurisdiction declaration of an emergency.
-You do not have to be in a 100 year flood zone to obtain flood insurance, which also includes flooding from non-riverine sources; such as municipal pipe breaks.
+You do not have to be in a 100 year flood zone to obtain flood insurance, which also includes flooding from other sources; such as municipal pipe breaks.
 County staff can assist in clarifying eligibility.
+Give us a call!

 Community Rating System